Microscopic Polyangiitis

 Enhancing Healthcare Team Outcomes

-Microscopic polyangiitis is a complex condition to manage by the provider because of the heterogeneity in its clinical presentation and the patient-specific treatment that it demands.
-Good communication and an interprofessional medical team comprised of clinicians, nurses, radiologists, pathologists, and pharmacists may help ease this hurdle.
-The nurses play an essential role in monitoring and charting vitals, especially urine output, which is crucial in helping the provider decide on the treatment.
-Radiologists play a vital role in assisting image-guided tissue biopsy, which the pathologist then studies to confirm the presence of disease.
-Proper dosing and dispensing of immunosuppressive agents by pharmacists can help in the induction and maintenance of remission.
-In contrast, failure to do so can lead to severe systemic side effects of these drugs.
-Pharmacists must also perform medication reconciliation to ensure there are no drug-drug interactions.
+MPA is a complex condition best managed by a multidisciplinary team due to its varied clinical presentation and the need for patient-specific treatment.
+Effective communication among an interprofessional medical team—including clinicians, nurses, radiologists, pathologists, and pharmacists—is essential for optimal care.
+Nurses are critical in monitoring and documenting vital signs, especially urine output, which is crucial for guiding treatment decisions.
+Radiologists contribute by performing image-guided tissue biopsies, which are then analyzed by pathologists to confirm the presence of disease.
+Proper dosing and dispensing of immunosuppressive agents by pharmacists are crucial for the successful induction and maintenance of remission.
+Failure in this area can result in severe systemic adverse effects.
+Additionally, pharmacists must perform thorough medication reconciliation to prevent potential drug-drug interactions.

-To ease the process of deciding the appropriate treatment, researchers at Johns Hopkins University have teamed up to provide the revised Birmingham score, which can be used to classify the patient's disease state clinically.[53]
-All interprofessional team members must maintain accurate, updated patient records, so all professionals involved in care have access to the same patient data.
-Open communication channels between all team members are crucial to successful interprofessional care.
-[Level 5]
+To determine the appropriate treatment, researchers at Johns Hopkins University have developed the revised Birmingham score, which can be used to clinically classify the patient's disease state.[43]
+All interprofessional healthcare team members must maintain accurate, updated patient records, ensuring all professionals involved in patient care have access to the same patient information.
+Open communication channels between all healthcare team members are crucial to successful interprofessional care.

 (Click Image to Enlarge)